The race site opens at 6am.

 Why is the registration so expensive to compete in the St. Mary’s Triathlon & Duathlon?

 We understand the need to keep the registration costs for our events as low as possible because of the economics and as prices have risen the cost to register for the St. Mary’s Triathlon & Duathlon has not risen in the past three years.
 Insurance for the St. Mary’s Triathlon is very expensive but a necessary evil.
-We also work very hard to bring you a quality event that provides you with a tec t-shirt, a pasta dinner at packet pick up, a fantastic give-a-way for everyone, great food at the finish line, a quality medal upon completion, free swim cap, overnight security at Harris Riverfront Park, a timer that routinely works at some of the nations’s largest marathons and triathlons, Blenko’s awards, professional fire and police supervision, Coast Guard supervision on the Ohio River.
+We also work very hard to bring you a quality event that provides you with a tec t-shirt, a fantastic give-a-way for everyone, great food at the finish line, a quality medal upon completion, free swim cap, overnight security at Harris Riverfront Park, a timer that routinely works at some of the nations’s largest marathons and triathlons, Blenko’s awards, professional fire and police supervision, Coast Guard supervision on the Ohio River.
 To host a quality event with the amenities that I have outlined above does increase the registration fees but I hope that you believe the experience in competing in the St. Mary’s Triathlon & Duathlon is worth the investment.